Mariyon Slany: Chairperson

 Steve Vanstan: Director

-Stephen (Steve) Vanstan currently serves as a Director on the Board of Perth Region NRM Inc and is a member of the Board’s Audit Committee.
-He also sits on the Animal Ethics Committees (AEC’s) of five organisations – being Curtin University, Dept. of Agriculture & Food WA (DAFWA), Dept. of Parks & Wildlife (DPaW) – formerly DEC, Perth Zoo and Royal Perth Hospital.
+Stephen (Steve) Vanstan serves as a Director on the Board of Perth Region NRM Inc and is a member of the Board’s Audit Committee.
+He also sits on the Animal Ethics Committees (AEC’s) of five organisations – being Curtin University, Dept. of Primary Industries & Regional Development (DPIRD – formerly DAFWA), Dept. of Biodiversity, Conservation & Attractions (DBCA – formerly DPAW & DEC), Perth Zoo and Royal Perth Hospital.
 In addition he is a WA Housing Authority Regional Appeals Committee member and sits on the City of South Perth Council’s Audit, Risk Management and Governance Committee.

 Steve was born in Fremantle W.A. and holds a Bachelor’s Degree in Business (Mgt.), from W.A.I.T. / Curtin University, along with various technical qualifications.
 From 1983 to 1997 he led the growth of multi-national industrial automation Engineering & Contracting company, “Motherwell Systems”, in the position of Managing Director and General Manager, following which he led the development of “RSPCA WA Inc.”, as Chief Executive Officer, for 14 years, until he decided to cease full time employment in late 2011.
 When he left RSPCA in September 2011 the WA Premier at that time (Hon.
 Colin Barnett) publicly said “He has moulded RSPCA into what it is today…” and the then WA Leader of the Opposition Eric Ripper said “Steve has overseen the RSPCA’s expansion into the State’s premier animal welfare agency and has driven significant reforms and understanding in this area”.